 Special Ticketed Events for Members and their guests: We run several extra social events during the year, which are ticketed and charged at a subsidised rate.
-During 2024 we have had a BBQ and a lecture about putting on an exhibition and a Christmas Lunch in December.
+During 2024 we had a BBQ and a lecture about putting on an exhibition and a Christmas Lunch in December.
+We are having another BBQ in 2025, which is now on sale.

 Demonstration Programme 2025